Peripheral Arterial Disease of the Legs

 If plaque builds up in your arteries, there is less room for blood to flow.
 Every part of your body needs blood that is rich in oxygen.
 But plaque buildup prevents that blood from flowing freely and starves the muscles and other tissues in the lower body.
-See a picture of peripheral arterial disease of the legs.

 What are the symptoms?